 Pedagogical features include:

-A companion website, featuring an instructor’s manual, PowerPoints, and other tools to provide additional support for students and instructors, will be coming soon.
-Please contact Routledge's sales team for advance access to the materials.
+A companion website features an instructor’s manual, PowerPoints, and other tools to provide additional support for students and instructors.

 'Finding academic textbooks that reflect the role of sales managers has been difficult.
 A gap between corporate sales management tasks and student learning approaches in the classroom has grown.
 Johnston and Marshall have filled this gap and provided a variety of opportunities to connect student learning, academic requirements, and practitioner realities.' — Dena H. Hale, Southeast Missouri State University, USA